Mihai Eminescu, a sober soul

 Not glorifying you . . . polishing on it

 Under your shadow name.
-Here’s everything that’s waiting for you.
+Here’s everything that awaits you.

-You’ll see. . . posterity is even more just.
+You’ll see. . . posterity is even more righteous.

 Unable to reach you, do you think they’ll want to admire you?

-They will of course applaud the thin biography
+They will, of course, applaud the slim biography

 To try it, it’s not a big deal,

-That you were as human as they are. . .
+That you were human as they are. . .
 Magulit is each

 That you weren’t more like him.
 And the prostate nostrils

-When they talk about you.
-It’s been underway since before
+When people talk about you.
+It has been understood beforehand

 It’s an ironic grimace to praise you in words.